MatteoMagnini/talk-2024-aequitas/content/_index.md

 {{% /fragment %}}
 {{% fragment class="col" %}}

-- *Demographic/statistical parity* how much predictions are **independent** of the protected attribute.
+- *Demographic/statistical parity* how much model's predictions are **independent** of the protected attribute.
 <small>$$DP_{h, A}(X) = \sum_{a \in A} \left\|\left\| E[h(X) \mid A{=}a] - E[h(X)] \right\|\right\|$$</small>
 - *Disparate impact* how much the model **disproportionately** affects a group.
 <small>$$DI_{h, A}(X) = \min\left(\frac{E[h(X) \mid A{=}1]}{E[h(X) \mid A{=}0]},\frac{E[h(X) \mid A{=}0]}{E[h(X) \mid A{=}1]}\right)$$</small>